 Use the agentadmin --s command for silent installation.
-For information about the options, refer to agentadmin command.
+You can find details about the options in agentadmin command.

-- 1. Review the information in Before you install, and perform the steps in Preinstallation tasks. - 2.
+- 1. Review the information in Before you install and complete the pre-installation tasks. - 2.
 Shut down the server where you plan to install the agent. - 3.
 Make sure AM is running. - 4.
 Run the agentadmin --s command with the required arguments.
 For example: